 It could also affect the fees for some vehicle services.
 For example, we may see an increase in charges from businesses selling personalised vehicle registration plates.

-As this trial becomes successful, we will see the biggest radical reorganisation of the car driving test since 1996.
+As this trial becomes successful, we will see the biggest radical reorganisation of the DVSA practical driving test for cars since 1996.
 That year saw the introduction of the first written theory exam.

 A consultation period on the proposed driving test changes ran until the 25th of August 2016.
 There was an online questionnaire open to members of the public for their views.